fisher60/Xythrion/README.md

 *NOTE*:
 - The following examples of setup assumes that you've copied and modified the contents of `.env-example` to `.env`.

-1. Setting up the database
+1. Setting up the database:
 ```shell
 docker pull postgres
 docker run --name postgres -e POSTGRES_PASSWORD=placeholder -d postgres
 ```

-2. Options for running the bot
+2. Starting the bot:
-- If running through pipenv (for development), `docker-compose up postgres` must be run before `pipenv run start`.
-- If only using docker, the entire bot can be set up with `docker-compose up`.
+The entire bot can be set up with `docker-compose up`.

+# Development:
+- When dependencies are updated, run `poetry lock`.
+- When linting code, do `poetry run task lint` after running `poetry run task precommit` a total of 1 time ever.